 As specified above, public investment acts as an opportunity of corruption if the procurement process allows corrupt public officials to favor specific companies in which they have a stake.
-Also, it is important to highlight that the scandal of President Peña Nieto is related with this type of corruption.
+In this context, it is important to highlight that the scandals involving President Peña Nieto are related to this type of corruption.

 Improving control of corruption